BugWhisperer004/alx_html_css/headphones/README.md

 ## 🖼️ Final Design

 The web page is a pixel-perfect clone of the designer file provided.
-You can find the reference design screens [here](#) *(replace with actual link if available)*.

 ## 🛠️ Tech Stack